About

 How long are your lectures?

-I can make arrangements for your time, but in general: 30 minutes to one hour is minimum, 90 minutes is just right, and I can get real nitty-gritty in two hours.
+I can make arrangements for your time, but in general: 45 minutes to one hour is minimum for a topic.

 Do you do commission taxidermy work?